-We have audited the financial statements of ACM Odyssey II Limited (the 'Company') for the year ended 2 October 2020, which comprise the Profit and Loss Account, Balance Sheet, Statement of Changes in Equity, and the related notes 1 to 12, including a summary of significant accounting policies.
-The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards, including FRS 101 'Reduced Disclosure Framework' (United Kingdom Generally Accepted Accounting Practice).
+We have audited the financial statements of ACM Odyssey I Limited (the 'Company') for the year ended 1 October 2021, which comprise the Profit and Loss Account, the Balance Sheet, Statement of Changes in Equity, and the related notes 1 to 11, including a summary of significant accounting policies.
+The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards including FRS 101 'Reduced Disclosure Framework' (United Kingdom Generally Accepted Accounting Practice).